imagej/imagej.github.io/_pages/plugins/trackmate/tutorials/manual-track-editing.md

 The HyperStack displayer let you edit spots combining the mouse and keyboard.
 I have found using the mouse clicks sub-optimal and painful for the carpal bones when editing a lot of spots.
 Using a combination of the mouse and keyboard proved to be more efficient.

+[This page](/plugins/trackmate/tutorials/trackmate-editing-shortcuts) contains a summary of the keyboard shortcuts we use here.

 ### Moving an existing spot

 -   Position the mouse over the target spot (you do not need to select it).